Engineering Fabrication Trade

 Supervising registered training organisations are required to ensure the training plan aligns with the most recent qualification.

-This qualification supersedes MEM30305 - Certificate III in Engineering - Fabrication Trade.
-Training and/or assessment to apprentices in MEM30305 CANNOT be conducted past 31 December 2022.
-Should training and/or assessment be required after 31 December 2022, apprentices MUST commence in, or be transitioned to, MEM30319.
+This qualification is superseded by MEM31922 - Certificate III in Engineering - Fabrication Trade.
+Training and/or assessment to apprentices in MEM30319 CANNOT be conducted past 18 December 2023.
+Should training and/or assessment be required after 18 December 2023, apprentices MUST commence in, or be transitioned to, MEM31922.

 When determining whether to register an apprentice/trainee in the superseded qualification or the new qualification, AASN providers and employers must ensure that where possible the latest training package qualification on the national register is delivered to apprentices and trainees.
 SRTO's must ensure they adhere to ASQA's General Direction - Learner Transition requirements.
 Dates supplied are for registration and amendment purposes only for training contracts maintained under the FET Act 2014.